beyondbeneath/fractal-joshua-trees/README.md

 ## Sample usage

-The highest-level function will draw a fully randomised Joshua Tree:
+The highest-level function will draw a fully randomised Joshua Tree (of course remove the `seed` argument, so that you generate a new one):

 ```python
 import matplotlib.pyplot as plt